-The 2013-2014 date lists 12 student employees.
-Currently we have the equivalent of five student employee positions - two positions in the Scene Shop (Scenery Lab), two positions in the Costume Studio (Costume Shop), and one position in the Box Office.
-However, the total number of hours available are often subdivided between students because they can only work a limited number of hours.
+The 2014-2105 data lists thirteen student employees.
+Currently we have nine student employee positions - five positions in the Scene Shop (Scenery Lab), three positions in the Costume Studio (Costume Shop), and one position in the Box Office.
+The total number of hours available are often subdivided between students because they can only work a limited number of hours.
 For instance, one student employee works only 3 hours a week.
-Therefore, the number of student employees listed represents this situation.